 Iceland has no shortage of MIND BLOWING scenery, which makes it perfect for an elopement!
 As a wedding photographer in love with the outdoors, believe me, it doesn’t get much better than Iceland’s rugged landscapes.
 I’ve shot there and been there a couple times, and I’d love to help you navigate planning your elopement there!
 Shoot me an email for info on Iceland elopement packages!

-There’s SO many options to choose from in this country— from wild mountains to lush canyons… waterfalls, volcanic rock fields covered in moss, hot springs, colorful hills, cute scandanavian cottages… I mean, it doesn’t get much dreamier than this place.
-Whether you choose to hike into a spot and say your vows, or have a ceremony with your family at the cutest little black church you’ve ever seen…getting married in Iceland is such an amazing adventure to begin the rest of your lives together!
+There’s SO many different landscapes to choose from if you want to elope in Iceland— from wild mountains to lush canyons… waterfalls, volcanic rock fields covered in moss, hot springs, colorful hills, cute scandanavian cottages… I mean, it doesn’t get much dreamier than this place.
+Whether you choose to hike into a spot and say your vows, have the most unique wedding in an ice cave, or have a ceremony with your family at the cutest little black church you’ve ever seen…getting married in Iceland is such an amazing adventure to begin the rest of your lives together!

 So let’s break down the layout of the country and I’ll then list some of the most incredible places you could choose to elope in Iceland!